 Abstract

 In VVC Draft, for CUs coded as ISP mode, when lfnst_idx is equal to 1 or 2, the primary transform kernels are DCT-2, while when lfnst_idx is 0, an implicit transform scheme is applied and DST-7 or DCT-2 may be applied as the primary transform kernels.
-To simplify the current design, it is proposed to use a unified primary transform kernel, DCT-2, for ISP mode.
-It is asserted that the proposed scheme can omit implicit transform kernel selection process which reduces the complexity in both encoder and decoder.
+It is proposed to use a unified primary transform kernel, DCT-2, for ISP mode when sps_lfnst_enabled_flag is equal to 1.
+It is asserted that the proposed scheme can reduce the complexity in both encoder and decoder with little loss.

 The experimental results are as below: